 If you ever get the chance to visit Stuttgart, you must either pays a visit to the Porsche Museum or the Mercedes-Benz Museum.
 If you have time I would visit both but if you can only do one I would recommend just choosing which car brand you prefer.

-On the #BaWuByTrain blog trip I visited the home of Mercedes-Benz, which is the only exhibition of its kind in the world to document the 127-year history of the automobile industry without a break.
+I visited the home of Mercedes-Benz, which is the only exhibition of its kind in the world to document the 127-year history of the automobile industry without a break.

 I was amazed by the architecture of the museum itself- it really reminded me of their sleek cars and was so futuristic looking.
 Designed by UN Studio, the building is based on a cloverleaf concept using three overlapping circles with the center removed to form a triangular atrium.
 On nine levels and covering a floor space of 16,500 square metres, the museum presents 160 vehicles and over 1,500 exhibits.